How To Find & Visit a Needle Exchange

 Needle and syringe services will not tell anyone you’ve visited; anything you say to the staff is confidential.

-The only time staff will share your information with someone else is if they are concerned about your safety or someone else’s.
+Staff will only share your information with someone else if they are concerned about your safety or someone else’s.

 Advice